Valdivia: Ainil

 By the time of the arrival of the Spanish conquistadores, Valdivia was inhabited by the Huilliche (Mapudungun for People of the South).
 The Huilliche and Mapuche were both referred to by the Spaniards as Araucanos.
 Their main language was a variant of Mapudungun, the Mapuche language.

 A large village called Ainil stood where present-day downtown Valdivia has been developed.
 The Huilliche called the river, Ainilebu (now known as the Valdivia River).
 Ainil seemed to have been an important trade center; it was a port on the sea and had access to the interior via the network of the Cruces and Calle-Calle rivers, both tributaries of the Valdivia.
 Ainil may be described as "a kind of little Venice," as it had large areas of wetlands and canals.
 Since that period, most of these waterways and wetlands have been drained or filled.
 The market in Ainil received shellfish and fish from the coast, legumes from Punucapa, and other foods from San José de la Mariquina, an agricultural zone northeast of Valdivia.
 A remnant of this ancient trade is the modern Feria Fluvial (English: Riverside Market) on the banks of Valdivia River.
 The surroundings of Valdivia were described as extensive plains having a large population that cultivated potatoes, maize, quinoa and legumes, among other crops.
+The population has been estimated by some historians as 30 to 40 thousand inhabitants as of 1548, based on descriptions made by the conquistadors.
+Pedro Mariño de Lobera, an early conquistador and chronicler, wrote that there were half a million Indians living within ten leagues (one league is roughly 4.2 km) from the city.
+Other historians consider these numbers too high and argue that early Spaniards usually exaggerated in their descriptions.

-He also stated that "there is not much cleared land near Valdivia" which contrasted with the description made by early Spaniards of large fields and extensive croplands.
+Later the British naturalist Charles Darwin observed that "there is not much cleared land near Valdivia."
+This suggests that pre-Hispanic agriculture in Valdivia was far more extensive than the agriculture practiced in the early 19th century at the time of his visit.